EFH restructuring talks expand, forge on ahead of looming payment

 BONDHOLDERS IN THE LOOP

 EFH, formerly TXU Corp, was taken private in 2007 in a $45 billion buyout, the largest-ever leveraged buyout.
 The deal saddled the company with debt just before a sharp decline in natural gas prices and energy markets.
-The buyout consortium included private equity firms KKR & Co LP, TPG Capital Management LP and Goldman Sachs Group Inc's private equity arm.
+The buyout consortium included private equity firms KKR & Co LP (KKR.N), TPG Capital Management LP TPG.UL and Goldman Sachs Group Inc's (GS.N) private equity arm.

 The first- and second-lien bondholders at EFIH were initially not a critical part of restructuring discussions because they are considered in the money.
 But a restructuring plan put forth by the lenders, disclosed by the company in a Securities & Exchange filing last week, carries implications for their payments.